-Hamilton has played in 12 of the 14 NESCAC championships and reached the semifinals six times.
-Twelve players have received 16 all-conference honors since 2000-01.
+Hamilton has played in 12 of the 15 NESCAC championships and reached the semifinals six times.
+Twelve players have received 17 all-conference honors since 2000-01.
 Gus Katsuras '06 was a four-time member of the all-conference team and was selected player of the year by the coaches in 2005 and 2006.
-Joe Houk was voted the 2011 NESCAC player of the year and Norm Bazin was NESCAC coach of the year two of the three seasons he guided the Continentals.
+Joe Houk was voted the 2011 NESCAC Player of the Year and Norm Bazin was NESCAC Coach of the Year two of the three seasons he guided the Continentals.

-The Continentals host SUNY Geneseo at historic Clinton Arena on Jan.
-24. Hamilton plays nine games on campus at Russell Sage Rink, including the opener against Amherst College on Nov.
-16. The Continentals wrap up their home schedule with games against Tufts University and Connecticut College on Feb.
-15 and 16.
+Hamilton plays 11 games on campus at Russell Sage Rink, including the opener against Amherst College on Nov.
+15. The Continentals wrap up their home schedule with games against Williams College and Middlebury College on Feb.
+20 and 21.
 Sage Rink -- with a seating capacity of 600 -- was built in 1921 and last renovated in 1993.
 The rink is the second-oldest college ice arena in the nation.

 Guy Hebert '89 received All-America honors in 1989 and went on to enjoy a successful NHL career as a goalie for the St. Louis Blues, Anaheim Mighty Ducks and New York Rangers from 1991 to 2001.
 Other All-Americans include: C. Michael Thomas '71 (1970), Kurt Ziemendorf '77 (1976), Harry McCabe '89 (1989), Joe Baudo '97 (1997), Katsuras (2005, 2006) and Houk (2011).
 Katsuras is the only two-time selection in program history.
 Houk received first team honors as a defenseman.
-Katsuras, Ricky Reichenbach '06, Tom Ditzer '04, Kyle Roulston '09 and Anthony Scarpino '12 are all recent graduates who have played in professional hockey leagues in the U.S. and in Europe.
+Katsuras, Ricky Reichenbach '06, Tom Ditzer '04, Kyle Roulston '09 and Anthony Scarpino '12 have all played professionally in the U.S. and in Europe recently.
 Mike Marta '84 is tied for 19th on the career goals list for NCAA Division III with 119.
 Marta is the program's all-time leader with 209 points.

 The men's hockey program is as solid in the classroom as it is on the ice.
-Cam Gibbar '13, Patrick Sen '15 and Nick Vassos '15 earned spots on the 2012-13 NESCAC Winter All-Academic Team.
-Three current players received awards at Hamilton's 2013 Class and Charter Day.
-Haney and Sen were given the Class of 2009 Community Service award, and Vassos received the Coleman Burke Prize.
+Seven student-athletes earned spots on the 2013-14 NESCAC Winter All-Academic Team.
+Sen was given the Class of 2009 Community Service award and Vassos received the Coleman Burke Prize at Hamilton's 2013 Class and Charter Day.
 Vassos also collected the Willard Bostwick Marsh Prize at the 2013 Convocation and the Charles A. Dana Prize and the Phi Beta Kappa Book Prize at the 2012 Convocation.
 Matheson claimed the Grant Keehn Prize at the 2013 Convocation.
 Ian Stearns '10 and Nate Miller '08 were elected to the Epsilon chapter of Phi Beta Kappa, which is the oldest and most prestigious honor society in the country.